 Why does the abacus exist?

-The difference between a counting board and an abacus
+What is the difference between a counting board and an abacus?

 It is important to distinguish the early abacuses (or abaci) known as counting boards from the modern abaci.
 The counting board is a piece of wood, stone or metal with carved grooves or painted lines between which beads, pebbles or metal discs were moved.
-The abacus is a device, usually of wood (plastic, in recent times), having a frame that holds rods with freely-sliding beads mounted on them.
+The abacus is a device, usually of wood (romans made them out of metal and they are made of plastic in modern times), having a frame that holds rods with freely-sliding beads mounted on them.

 Both the abacus and the counting board are mechanical aids used for counting; they are not calculators in the sense we use the word today.
 The person operating the abacus performs calculations in their head and uses the abacus as a physical aid to keep track of the sums, the carrys, etc.